-The most contentious cases I have seen where people fight the most usually involve children.
+The most contentious cases I have seen where people fight usually involve children.
 Even if there are no other contested issues this can greatly increase the cost of the divorce.

 For example, if you and your spouse are going to both fight to be the “primary conservator,” this alone can make your divorce expensive.
 When divorces get contentious regarding children it is not uncommon for a Judge to appoint an attorney called an Amicus to represent the children.

 An Amicus attorney doesn’t represent your or your spouse they are an attorney appointed by a Judge to look out for the “best interest of the children.”
-This attorney is paid for by both you and your spouse.
+Both you and your spouse pay for this attorney.
 In one case that I worked on in which an Amicus was appointed for our client alone the Amicus cost was an additional $50,000.
 In most cases I have worked on it has not been nearly that bad but that does illustrate what is possible.

 Going to Trial

-Some of the most expensive divorce in Texas are the ones that goes to trial.
-Part of the reason for this is because your case will have probably already been mediated multiple times, gone through the discovery process, and had a Temporary Orders Hearing.
+Some of the most expensive divorces in Texas are the ones that goes to trial.
+Part of this is because your case will probably have been mediated multiple times, gone through the discovery process, and had a Temporary Orders Hearing.